SuzanneNL/star-trail-photography/README.md

 14. Go back to the **Deploy** tab and click on **Enable Automatic Deploys**.
 15. In the section **Manual deploy**, click on **Deploy Branch**.
 16. Building the app will take a few minutes.
-When successful, you will see a message saying **Your app was successfully deployed**.
+When successful, you will see a message saying "Your app was successfully deployed".
 17. Click on **View** to launch the app.

 ## CREDITS